VACCELERATE Site Network

 A multinational, phase 2, randomised, adaptive protocol to evaluate immunogenicity and reactogenicity of different COVID-19 vaccines in adults ≥75 already vaccinated against SARS-CoV-2 (EU-COVAT-1-AGED): a trial conducted within the VACCELERATE network – PubMed (nih.gov)

 STUDY 2: EU-COVAT-2 BOOSTAVAC

-An International Multicentre, Phase 2, Randomised, Adaptive Protocol to Determine the Need for, Optimal Timing of and Immunogenicity of Administering a 4th Homologous mRNA Vaccination Dose against SARS-CoV-2 in the General Population (18+ years) Already Vaccinated with the BNT162b2 Vaccine
+An International Multicentre, Phase 2, Randomised, Adaptive Protocol to determine the need for, optimal timing of and immunogenicity of administering a booster mRNA vaccination dose against SARS-CoV-2 in the general population (18+ years) already vaccinated against SARS-CoV-2

 Lead: Patrick Mallon, Institution/Sponsor: NUID UCD, Ireland

 A Phase 2, Comparative Randomised Trial to Evaluate the Impact of Reduced COVID‐19 mRNA Vaccination Regimen on Immunological Responses and Reactogenicity in Paediatric Subjects with Prior SARS‐CoV‐2 Immunity

 VACCELERATE Mpox Initiatives